versionone/VersionOne.Client.Requestor/DEMO-See-the-V1-Data-API-with-JSON-in-Action.md

-# See the VersionOne Data API with JSON Support in Action
+# Explore New Improved JSON Support in the VersionOne Data API

 The VersionOne team is hard at work trying to make it easier for you to program against our [Core API](http://community.versionone.com/sdk/documentation/coreapi.aspx).